 Some of our most notable representations include:

-The Firm serves as national trial counsel for DePuy Orthopaedics, Inc., part of the Johnson & Johnson family, in two separate national litigations brought by plaintiffs who allege they received defective hip implants manufactured by DePuy.
-The firm tried the first case to a defense verdict in Dallas, Texas, MDL on one medical device and tried the first case in an Illinois consolidated proceedings on a different medical device to a defense verdict.
+- The Firm serves as national trial counsel for an orthopedic device company in two separate national litigations brought by plaintiffs who allege they received defective hip implants manufactured by the firm’s client.
+The firm tried the first case in a Dallas, Texas federal multidistrict litigation related to one medical device to a defense verdict, and tried the first case in an Illinois consolidated proceedings related to a different medical device to a defense verdict.

-The firm has successfully represented CITGO Petroleum Corporation, a major oil company, in cases arising out of the second largest onshore oil spill in United States history, including the first-ever Clean Water Act civil penalty enforcement action brought by the U.S. Department of Justice under the Oil Pollution Act to go to trial.
+- The firm has successfully represented a major oil company in cases arising out of the second largest onshore oil spill in United States history, including the first-ever Clean Water Act civil penalty enforcement action brought by the U.S. Department of Justice under the Oil Pollution Act to go to trial.

 Our firm frequently represents energy companies in “legacy” lawsuits brought by landowners claiming property contamination from oil and gas production and exploration activities.
 In one such case, the landowners sought to recuse a trial judge on constitutional-law grounds based on past judicial campaign advertisements.